forcedotcom/assessment-bot/docs/guides/UserGuide.md

 `Next Item Name (Default Outcome)` should contain the name of the next item to be displayed after this item.
 We will set it to be `Consent Question` and create an Item with this name after saving this record.

-The Conditional Next Item Information fields will be ignored for this item since there is no user response to be used for conditional logic so these can be left blank.

 ![UserGuide](/docs/images/userguide/message1.png?raw=true)

 ## Question Item